Table of Contents

 The third pillar of the ES Test requires an entity to demonstrate an adequate level of economic presence in the Cayman Islands, commensurate with the relevant income it generates.
 This includes three key factors:

-• Physical Presence: Entities should have a tangible physical presence in Cayman.
+- Physical Presence: Entities should have a tangible physical presence in Cayman.
 This can include a registered office, owned or leased premises, or equipment relevant to the business operations.
-Virtual offices or mail-forwarding setups are insufficient for satisfying this requirement.
+Mere registered office or mail-forwarding arrangements are generally insufficient for entities that must demonstrate a substantive physical presence under the ES Test.

 Importantly, there is no fixed formula for determining what is “adequate” or “appropriate.”
 The determination depends on the size, complexity, and nature of the business.
 Relevant Entities are expected to keep records that justify their internal assessment of adequacy, in good faith, based on their operations and income levels.